RyderBlues/web-module-challenge-arrays/README.md

 ## Objectives

-- use arrays to store and access data
+- use arrays to store and access data.
 - use array properties and array methods

 ## Introduction